Less than 10% of American’s will follow through with their New Year resolutions.

 Much of what I learned in school about nutrition, training, stress management, and weight management you can find in books at the library and on the internet.
-FREE SOURCES. (like this blog!)
+FREE SOURCES.
+(Like this blog!)

 Listen to podcasts and books that inspire you.
-Make it a goal to learn something new everyday.
+Make it a goal to learn something new every day.

-This is the exact reason I created my blog, so I could help educate people about how they can live healthy and fit lives.
-You don’t have to become an expert, but become knowledgeable.
+This is the exact reason I created my blog so I could help educate people about how they can live healthy and fit lives.
+You don’t have to become an expert but become knowledgeable.